Biomathsys/MassChargeCuration/README.md

 In order to use this module, you need to install it first, e.g. by running `pip install -e .` in the folder you downloaded this repository to.

 To apply it to a model, simply load your model via cobrapy and instantiate a MassChargeCuration class with your model as parameter.
-If you are unsure about your models identifier.org annotation, we also recommend to pass `update_ids = True` to the constructor.
+If you are unsure about your models [identifiers.org](http://identifiers.org/) annotation, we also recommend to pass `update_ids = True` to the constructor.
 This will update any id used in the balancing effort, but will take longer (~15 minutes for 1200 Metabolites).
 ```
 from MCC import MassChargeCuration
 import cobra
 model = cobra.io.read_sbml_model(model_path)
 balancer = MassChargeCuration(model, update_ids = True)
 ```
-If you have downloaded the BioCyc database, you can pass the folder which contains it also as an argument.
-The balancer will also attempt to download other databases if they are not present, unless `no_local = True` is passed to it.
+If you have downloaded the BioCyc database, you can also pass the folder which contains it as an argument.
+In addition to that, the balancer will attempt to download other databases if they are not present, unless `no_local = True` is passed to it.
 You can pass a directory path for these databases as well via `data_path = database_path`.
 ```
 balancer = MassChargeCuration(model, update_ids = True, data_path = "../database_path", biocyc_path = "../data/25.1/data")
 ```